microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/program.md

     6. Locations pointed to by the PATH environment variable.
 - To prevent applications and shortcuts present in multiple locations from showing up as duplicate results, we consider apps with the same name, executable name and full path to be the same.
 - The subtitle of the application result is set based on it's application type.
 It could be one of the following:
-    1. Lnk Shortcuts
+    1. .lnk Shortcut files
-    2. Appref files
+    2. appref files
     3. Internet shortcut - steam and epic games
     4. PWAs
     5. Run commands - these are indexed by the PATH environment variable